aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

     def yell(self, event):
       pass

-In this example we will implement the statechart using the Factory class.
-We don't have to use this, we could implement it using flat methods instead.
+Let's implement Gandbold's statechart using the Factory class.
+We don't *have to use this*, we could implement it using flat methods instead.
 Or, we could implement it with the Factory, then run the ``to_code`` method to see what our factory methods would look like if they were written using the flat method technique, then drop these methods into our code.
 We have options.

+When using a Factory class we create statecharts by first writing callbacks.
+Then we create states and link the callbacks to their states.
+Finally, we layer the states into a hierarchy.

-Let's add the state callbacks.
+So, let's begin by writing the state callbacks.

 Starting with the outer Deceit_in_Detail_Tactic state, we scan the top left corner of it's state rectangle and write those callbacks.
 Then we look for arrows connecting it's state rectangle to other rectangles and write those callbacks, finally, we look for the big black dot and write its callback.

+We will follow this same workflow for each state.

 By breaking our software development into these small units of work, it becomes easy to think about.
-Our attention can linger, jump to something else, then come back again and refixate on our intellectual task without much effort.
-Furthermore, because we are looking so carefully at each spot on the picture, we can fix it's little naming issues or other small mistakes as we go.
+Our attention can linger, jump to something else, then come back to refocus on our task without much effort.
+As this attention is focus on each of the small spots on the map, we can improve the design by fixing it's little naming issues or other small mistakes.

 Let's begin by writing the callbacks for the defeat_in_detail_tactic state: